nahtanojako/100-days-of-code/log.md

 **Today's Progress**:Got a certificate from free code camp for responsive web design completion of challenges and projects. further working on the challenges of Basic Javascript.

+### Day 28: December 9, 2018

+**Today's Progress**:Completed the challenges ,learned strings,variables, bracket notations and other basics further working on the challenges of Basic Javascript.